The Outlast Trials: Gameplay

-Like its predecessors, The Outlast Trials is a first-person survival horror.
+Like its predecessors, The Outlast Trials is a first-person game.
 While the game supports four-player cooperative multiplayer, players can also complete the game in a single-player mode.
 The player must complete several objectives while evading enemies and traps such as noise-makers or electrified grates on the floor; a secondary objective can be completed to obtain a bonus to the player's grade, received at the end of each trial.
 Based on this grade, the player character gains experience points and the player can select a new ability or upgrade with each level up.
 The player also gains in-game currency, which they can spend on cosmetic items.
-The Project Relapse update, released on the 22nd of April 2025, allows players to participate in Project Relapse (see below), by choosing to reset a character that has reached the maximum level back to level 1, in return for being able to obtain an ability or upgrade of the player's choice permanently, even through future resets; and additionally a cosmetic reward.
+The Project Relapse update, released on the 22nd of April 2025, allows players to participate in Project Relapse (see below) by choosing to reset a character that has reached the maximum level back to level 1, in return for being able to obtain an ability or upgrade of the player's choice permanently, even through future resets, and additionally a cosmetic reward.
 The game also features six distinct abilities players can select and use during the trials, represented as technological devices called "rigs".
-These abilities include seeing items and enemies through walls, healing other players within an area of effect, placing smoke bomb mines to blind enemies, throwing a device to temporarily stun enemies, or placing reinforced barricades on doors to slow down pursuers.
+These abilities include seeing items and enemies through walls, healing the user and other player characters within an area of effect, placing smoke bomb mines to blind enemies, throwing a device to temporarily stun enemies, or placing reinforced barricades on doors to slow down pursuers.

-The player character has access to a pair of night-vision goggles that allows them to navigate dimly lit areas.
+The player character has access to a pair of night-vision goggles that allow them to navigate dimly lit areas.
 The goggles need to be regularly recharged with a scarce battery resource.
 Players can pick up various useful items, such as anti-psychotic drugs, lockpicks, and healing items.
-Bricks and glass bottles can be either thrown to distract and lure enemies away from the player, or they can be thrown at an enemy to briefly stun them and stiffle their attacks.
-Despite this, stealth remains as the preferred way to progress through a trial, as outright combat is not an available option.
-In the early game, players are limited to carrying only to up three items at a time, with up to two additional inventory slots unlockable to players later in their progression.
+Bricks and glass bottles can be either thrown to distract and lure enemies away from the player, or they can be thrown at an enemy to briefly stun them and stifle their attacks.
+Despite this, stealth remains the preferred way to progress through a trial, as outright combat is not an available option.
+In the early game, players are limited to carrying only up to three items at a time, with up to two additional inventory slots unlockable to players later in their progression.

-Most trials have modifiers known as "variators" applied to them, to increase the difficulty of the game.
-The effects of these variators can include: a larger number of enemies who also are more alert and aggressive than usual, or more locked and barricaded doors being present.
+Most trials have modifiers known as "variators" applied to them to increase the difficulty of the game.
+The effects of these variators can include: a larger number of enemies who are also more alert and aggressive than usual, or more locked and barricaded doors being present.
 The Project Nostophobia update, released on the 1st of July 2025, introduces a variator of the same name (which means "a fear of returning home") that causes the battery for the player character's night-vision goggles to deplete faster than normal, prevents the player from using a "rig", while also removing throwable bricks and bottles and most traps from the trial; among other changes.
 This was an attempt by the developers to make the gameplay similar to that of Outlast.